Leslie Roberts: Recent years

 After leaving Global in January 2015, he was a freelance broadcaster and communications specialist, working with technology firms, based in Los Angeles.
 In 2016, he reported for radio stations CJAD Montreal, and CFRA Ottawa, covering the arrest of a man found with weapons on his way to the LA pride parade, just hours after the worst mass shooting in U.S. history in Orlando, Florida.

-In December 2016, he returned to his hometown of Montreal with his own show called airing weekdays from 9 a.m. to noon on CJAD.
+In December 2016, he returned to his hometown of Montreal with his own show, airing weekdays from 9 a.m. to noon on CJAD.
 He replaced longtime CJAD personality Tommy Schnurmacher, who began semi-retirement and then hosted the one-hour "Gang of Four" weekdays at noon for a time.

+He left CJAD in 2019, moving to Bell Media in Ottawa where he hosted CTV Ottawa's edition of CTV Morning Live as well as a morning radio show, Ottawa at Work with Leslie Roberts on sister station CFRA.

+In June 2022, he told his audience he was leaving CTV and CFRA, thanking Ottawa viewers and listeners for his “three great years in the capital.”

+Returning to Montreal, he worked as a freelance columnist for the National Post and Montreal Gazette until announcing his candidacy for Montreal City Council in September 2025.